Causes And Treatments for Nasal Obstruction

 - Nasal polyps are usually treated with steroid sprays, but if these fail to work, endoscopic surgery may be necessary.

 - A deviated septum is usually treated through a surgery called septoplasty, to straighten the septum; internal incisions are made and the bone and/or cartilage causing the obstruction is removed.

-- An internal valve collapse is also usually treated with surgery.
+- An internal valve collapse is also typically treated with surgery.
 In this surgery, strips of cartilage may be placed in the collapsed area and/or the cartilage may be reattached to the septum.
-A type of grafts called alar batten grafts may be used if the collapse was caused by weakness in the nasal sidewall; alar batten grafts are often combined with septoplasty or a separate procedure called septorhinoplasty.
+Grafts, called alar batten grafts, may be used if the collapse was caused by weakness in the nasal sidewall; alar batten grafts are often combined with septoplasty or a separate procedure called septorhinoplasty.

-It is perfectly normal to experience nasal obstructions.
-However, chronic nasal obstruction is not normal and can lead to symptoms such as chronic sore throat, post-nasal drip, plugged ears, hoarseness and voice changes.
+It is perfectly normal to experience a nasal obstruction.
+However, chronic nasal obstruction is not normal and can lead to symptoms such as chronic sore throat, post-nasal drip, plugged ears, hoarseness, and vocal changes.
 Nasal obstruction can also lead to snoring, which in turn can cause sleep apnea, a potentially dangerous condition.
-If non-surgical methods do not suffice to correct a nasal obstruction, your doctor may refer you to a facial plastic surgeon specializing in nose surgery, to determine if you need surgery to get you breathing properly again.
+If non-surgical methods do not suffice to correct a nasal obstruction, your doctor may refer you to a facial plastic surgeon specializing in nose surgery to determine if you need surgery to get you breathing properly again.